 for detailed information on the GastroData project.
 The project envisages a Retrospective study (now completed and covering the years 2017 and 2018) and a Prospective study (currently ongoing and covering the years 2019 and 2020).

-The findings of our Retrospective study are going to be published soon in Annals of Surgery (2020)
+The findings of our Retrospective study have been published in Annals of Surgery (2020) [click here]:

 The GastroData Project: Goals and Steps

 Perioperative complications influence long- and short-term outcomes after gastrectomy for gastric cancer.
 The absence of a standardized system for defining and recording complications and quality measures after gastric resection has generated a wide variation in evaluating their impact on critical outcomes such as mortality, morbidity, early cancer recurrence, survival, readmission rates, length of hospital stay, costs and resource utilization, and quality of life.

 To address this issue, in 2015 a group of European surgeons belonging to the European Gastric Cancer Association (ECGA) launched the project International Consensus on a Complications List after Gastrectomy for Cancer .